 This cake recipe is made with pantry staples and easy to prepare!
 You can either serve the cake right away for a gooey, molten center, or allow it to cool for a sliceable cake.

-- Add in the dry ingredients & buttermilk: With the mixer on low add the dry ingredients and buttermilk, alternating in batches, starting with the dry, then the buttermilk, and repeat, ending with the dry ingredients (dry-buttermilk-dry-buttermilk-dry).
-Mix until JUST combined – some small lumps are okay, do NOT overmix.
+6. Add in the dry ingredients & buttermilk: With the mixer on low add the dry ingredients and buttermilk, alternating in batches, starting with the dry, then the buttermilk, and repeat, ending with the dry ingredients (dry-buttermilk-dry-buttermilk-dry).
+Mix until JUST combined – some small lumps are okay, do NOT over-mix.

-- Bake: Pour the batter into the prepared skillet and spread into an even layer (do not stir).
+7. Bake: Pour the batter into the prepared skillet and spread into an even layer (do not stir).
 Bake for 45-55 minutes or until the edges are set and a toothpick inserted into the center comes out almost clean.
-Let cool for 5 minutes for a molten center, or an hour for a sliceable cake, before icing, dusting with powdered sugar or sprinkles and serving.
+Let the velvet cake cool for 5 minutes if you prefer a molten center, or an hour for a sliceable cake.
+Frost the cake or drizzle with chocolate dipping sauce before dusting with powdered sugar or sprinkles and serving.

 Step-by-step photos: making chocolate velvet cake recipe